nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="StatsRecipeClearCommand"></a>
 #### 5.6.4&ensp;Clearing Recipe History — **`stats`**`recipe clear`
-After you execute this command, the records of recipes that were made are deleted from ChopChop.
+This command clears the history of the recipes that you've made from ChopChop.
+If you did this accidentally, don't worry, because you can [undo](#UndoCommand) this.

 **Usage**: `stats recipe clear`